 In addition, you can use any of Google Assistant’s smart home commands, which vary based on which smart home devices you have on your home network.

 What are some popular Android TV apps?

 Needless to say, Netflix is just about the most popular app on every streaming media platform, and Android TV is no exception.
-You’ll find just about every major streaming service, but there are occasional compatibility issues.
-The standard Hulu app, for instance, works just fine, but at the moment you can’t access Hulu’s live TV service, Hulu+Live TV on Android TV.
-There are also plenty of other lesser-known apps worth installing.
-Here are a few choices to get you started:
+You’ll find most of the other major streaming services too, but there are occasional compatibility issues.
+The Amazon Prime Video app, for instance, works just fine, but at the moment it doesn’t show up as its own ribbon with recommended or continue watching options.